-1. Visiting Top Two Free Museums
+1. Visiting the Top Two Free Museums

-Shanghai Museum (上海博物馆): It is one of mainland China's best collections of ancient Chinese artifacts.
+Shanghai Museum (上海博物馆): It is one of China's best collections of ancient Chinese artifacts.
 The four-floor museum has collected more than 120,000 precious historical relics, including bronze ware, china ware, calligraphy works, paintings, jade articles, ancient coins, ancient furniture, and sculptures.
 You can easily spend a half day or more on learning about Chinese culture there.

 - Opening time: 9am–5pm (last entry 4pm)